pepakriz/gitlab-merger-bot/README.md

 2) Sign-in to GitLab as bot-user and go to [https://gitlab.com/profile/personal_access_tokens](https://gitlab.com/profile/personal_access_tokens)
 3) Add new personal access token with `api` scope

 > We strongly recommend using a separate account for bot-user.
-Don't reuse existing account which can leave the project in future.
+Don't reuse existing account which can leave the project in the future.

 #### Setup GitLab repository